RVing 101 Beginners Course

 New to RVing?
-No problem we are here to help!
-Check out these tips to become an expert in no time.
+No problem, we are here to help!
+Check out these quick tips to become an expert in no time.

-There are so many types of RV’s out there from class A’s, B’s, C’s and towables.
+There are so many types of RVs out there: from class A, B, and C to towables.
 Do you know which is best for you?
 Take it from The RV Advisor and start your RV experience by renting.
 After you have taken some major trips, you’ll get a good idea of what you need and want in your RV.

 Maybe you have a family member or a longtime friend who owns an RV.
-If so, ask them to walk you through their RV and you’ll hear the benefits and negatives about their experience.
+If so, ask them about their RV and all the benefits and negatives about their experience.
 If possible, plan a trip together, so you get the fun of traveling in an RV without having all the stress and pressure of operating it alone.

-Consistency is a great way to develop good habits with anything, even when it comes to RVing.
-Make sure to check all storage compartment doors, that the steps are up, the antenna is down, check that your awning is retracted and tied up all the way (if your vehicle had one), check the fluid levels and tire pressure, make sure the emergency brake is off, and all the cabinet doors are shut properly.
-Make sure you check everything before driving anywhere because practice makes perfect and you don’t want to pay for a repair that could have easily been avoided.
+Consistency is a great way to developing good habits with anything, even when it comes to RVing.
+Before going on a trip, check all storage compartment doors, make sure the step is up, confirm that the antenna is down, check if your awning is retracted and tied up all the way (if your vehicle has one), check the fluid levels and tire pressure, make sure emergency brake is off, and make sure all the cabinet doors are shut properly.
+Remember, practice makes perfect.

 Most RV awing’s have adjustable pitches (the angle) of the awning on each arm.
 When you see it’s about to rain, never set your awing with a flat pitch.
 We recommend a slight pitch on one side compared to the other to allow the rain to drain off.

 Manual awnings require special locking systems that lock and unlock, but electric awnings can be setup with the flick of a switch.
 To use manual awnings, you’ll need to unlock the travel locks, located on the side of the awning arms, and the cam locks on the top of awning (you’ll need an awning rod to unlock the cam locks).

 Double check that awning